maktaduai/Laisiangthou/README.md

 Laisiangthou
 ==========

 This is the source code for the Paite Android Laisiangthou, which means the Holy Bible in Paite.
 As the whole app itself is derived in part from open source codes, the Developer feels that the end product must also be available as open source.
-Thus, the whole Laisiangthou sourcecodes is put here.
+Thus, the complete sourcecodes for Laisiangthou sourcecodes are made available here.

 Please feel free to browse, download as zip or modify as necessary.

 *Na ut dandan a na bawl lamdang theih dia hiai mun a hon ki upload ahi.
 Toupa' thupha!

 God bless!
+Tuangoulal Phualte

 Credits